Erin Clark

-Erin Clark (born 6 September 1997) is a New Zealand international and Samoa international rugby league footballer who plays as a or for the New Zealand Warriors in the National Rugby League (NRL).
+Erin Clark (born 6 September 1997) is a professional rugby league footballer who plays as a or for the New Zealand Warriors in the National Rugby League (NRL).
+He has played for New Zealand and Samoa at international level.

 Clark previously played for the Gold Coast Titans in the NRL.

 Background

 Born in Auckland, New Zealand, Clark is of Māori and Samoan descent.
 Clark is the son of New Zealand netball great Temepara Bailey and Wayne Clark from Gisborne (Ngati Porou, Te Aitanga ā Hauiti, Nga Puhi and Tainui).

 Playing career

 Clark played his junior football for the Otahuhu Leopards, Manurewa Marlins and Point Chevalier Pirates, and attended Manurewa High School before being signed by the New Zealand Warriors.
 Clark represented the New Zealand Residents 18s and the New Zealand Secondary Schools in 2014.
 In 2014, Clark won the major rugby league accolade at the 2014 ASB Young Sportsperson of the Year Awards.
 In 2015, Clark was the only player in the Junior Warriors’ squad to appear in all 27 matches in the season.

 On 7 May 2016, Clark played for Samoa against Tonga in the 2016 Polynesian Cup, where he played off the interchange bench in the 18-6 win at Parramatta Stadium.
 Later in the year he represented Samoa in a test match against Fiji in Apia, playing off the interchange bench in their 18-20 loss.

 Clark made his first grade debut for the Warriors during the 2017 NRL season against Melbourne.
 He played for the Junior Kiwis on 5 May.
 On 9 June 2017, he was granted a release from the New Zealand Warriors and joined the Canberra Raiders.

 On 24 November 2017, Clark requested a release from his Canberra contract and returned to New Zealand.

 On 5 November 2019, Clark returned to rugby league, joining the Gold Coast on a train and trial deal.
 On 10 January 2020, he signed a two-year deal with club.